The Bazaar Voice

 To meet this expectation, UGC collection is more important than ever for this specific industry.
 Iconic London, a UK beauty brand, realized this and positioned themselves as a digital-first brand above all else.

 “We’ve been very good at outreach, making people aware of the voice of the brand, but we’re in a competitive industry with a lot of brands with great messaging and fantastic products.
-What we needed to do was find a way to make the social piece work for us, both in awareness and financially, and that’s what Bazaarvoice helped us to do,” says Eleanor Assa, CMO at Iconic London.
+What we needed to do was find a way to make the social piece work for us, both in awareness and financially, and that’s what Bazaarvoice helped us to do,” says Eleanor Assa, CMO, Iconic London.

 Yet, building a full-proof, well-rounded UGC strategy was proving to be difficult, especially conceptualizing how UGC could be used across social platforms and the e-commerce site.
 The first step they took was discovering how Instagram can work hand-in-hand with their e-commerce site.